Sunday, June 30, 2024

 6. Fairness and Bias Mitigation: AI can be leveraged to detect and mitigate biases in the modeling sales sample, ensuring that the sample is fair and equitable.
 Fairness-aware machine learning algorithms can help address bias issues and promote inclusivity in the sample selection.

-By incorporating AI-driven approaches in sampling, data processing, model optimization, and validation, AVMs in the private and public sectors can enhance the representativeness of the modeling sales sample, leading to more accurate and reliable property valuations that better reflect the target population's characteristics.
+By incorporating AI-driven approaches into sampling, data processing, model optimization, and validation, AVMs in the private and public sectors can enhance the representativeness of the sales sample used in modeling, leading to more accurate and reliable property valuations that better reflect the target population's characteristics.

 Sid's AI-Assisted Bookshelf: Elevate Your Personal and Business Potential